 If all you need is a simple site to start, Weebly is up to the task.
 Just note that their blogging features are limited.

+1&1 Ionos is for businesses that will need to scale down the line.
 At its core, 1&1 Ionos is a web hosting platform.
 But they do have a website builder feature that lets you configure your site to your liking.

 - Web hosting starts at $1 per month (for the first year)